-1) WorkToAdd_Tzu-Yu_Lo_01 (Juliet Salon_ (Graphic design)
+1) WorkToAdd_Tzu-Yu_Lo_01 (Juliet Salon_Graphic design)

 Goal: Juliet Salon has been providing professional, quality hair care for women.
 Juliet Salon offers no-appointment convenience services and specializes in haircuts and style, colour and highlights.
 The logo and business card need to relate to the services and have hair salon elements.